No “must sees” tickets? Try these alternatives.

 Posted on Mar 10, 2023 in Arts and History

-When we offer a tour of “underground Rome” it can mean many different locations, as Rome has always something “below the surface”.
+[revised January 2025] When we offer a tour of “underground Rome” it can mean many different locations, as Rome has always something “below the surface”.
 It is surely one of the most fascinating aspects of our city.
-Nevertheless, not all the underground sites are appropriate for such a tour: some have very difficult (or expensive) access some are […]
+Nevertheless, not all the underground sites are appropriate for such a tour: some have very difficult (or expensive) […]

 Travelling for faith to Rome